openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_networking.rst

 ==========

-Unlike the OpenStack Block Storage service, the Shared File Systems service requires interaction with the Networking service.
+Unlike the OpenStack Block Storage service, the Shared File Systems service must connect to the Networking service.
 First of all, it is because the share services require the option to self-manage share servers.
 Also, for authentication and authorization of the clients, the Shared File Systems service can be optionally configured to work with different network